numpy/numpy/doc/neps/missing-data.rst

 When operations are done between arrays with NA dtypes and masked arrays, the result will be masked arrays.
-This is because in some cases the NA dtypes cannot represent all the values in the masked array, so going to masked arrays is the only way to losslessly preserve the data.
+This is because in some cases the NA dtypes cannot represent all the values in the masked array, so going to masked arrays is the only way to preserve all aspects of the data.

 If np.NA or masked values are copied to an array without support for missing values enabled, an exception will be raised.
 Adding a mask to